 South America Protective Clothing market is projected to grow at a compound annual growth rate of 7.37% over the forecast period to attain a market size of US$464.261 million in 2027, from US$282.137 million in 2020.

-Growing concerns regarding workers’ safety across various industries is substantially bolstering the market growth of protective clothing in this region.
+Growing concerns regarding workers’ safety across various industries are substantially bolstering the market growth of protective clothing in this region.
 Changes in the Brazilian Labor Code came into effect on November 11, 2017, providing specific health and safety requirements for home workers.
-Rising demand for firefighting services is another major factor that is significantly supporting the protective clothing market growth in South American countries.
-With the rise in Amazon fires last yfear in Brazil, the demand for these services has also increased, thereby augmenting the market growth of protective clothing in the region.
-Growing investments and favorable measures take-up by the government to ramp up the domestic industries including semiconductors, pharmaceuticals and the chemical is escalating the demand for cleanroom technology which, in turn, is further fuelling the demand for protective clothing.
-The presence of global chemical manufacturers in Brazil and Argentina coupled with the expansion of facilities is also propelling the regional market growth of protective clothing.
-For example, in August 2019, Sumitomo Chemical Company commenced the full-scale operations of Sumitomo Chemical Chile S.A. in order to strengthen its business operations related to feed additive methionine and crop protection products in the Latin American region.
+Rising demand for firefighting services is another major factor significantly supporting the protective clothing market growth in South American countries.
+With the rise in Amazon fires last year in Brazil, the demand for these services has also increased, thereby augmenting the market growth of protective clothing in the region.
+Growing investments and favorable measures take-up by the government to ramp up the domestic industries, including semiconductors, pharmaceuticals, and chemicals, are escalating the demand for cleanroom technology which, in turn, is further fuelling the demand for protective clothing.
+The presence of global chemical manufacturers in Brazil and Argentina, coupled with the expansion of facilities, is also propelling the regional market growth of protective clothing.
+For example, in August 2019, Sumitomo Chemical Company commenced the full-scale operations of Sumitomo Chemical Chile S.A. to strengthen its business operations related to feed additive methionine and crop protection products in the Latin American region.